Forged by Adversity

 Steven has also dealt with a tremendous amount of adversity.
 He was born with cerebral palsy, a condition that severely limits his mobility and muscles, requiring the use of a walker to move freely.
 He’s been dependent on his parents for most of his life, so going to college was his first real experience in self-sufficiency.

 Steven graduated this May with a Bachelor’s in Business Administration, Management major and Christian Ministry minor, from the School of Business.
 His dream is to open a gym for kids with disabilities to receive athletic training and coaching.
-His hobbies include crossfit exercise, video games, traveling, and hanging out with friends.
+His hobbies include CrossFit exercise, video games, traveling, and hanging out with friends.

 We sat down with Steven to hear his story prior to graduation.